Sumxiaa/Awesome_Optimizers/README.md

 A collection of optimizer-related papers and code.
 This repository is inspired by [📘 zoq/Awesome-Optimizer](https://github.com/zoq/Awesome-Optimizer) and continuously updated with new optimizers and related resources. 🚀✨
-To help me learn more effectively, I will also provide classic PyTorch implementations 🧠💻 for many of them whenever possible.
+To help me learn more effectively, I will also provide my Python/C++ implementations 🧠💻 for many of them whenever possible.
 Stay tuned! 🔔🔥